Welcome to Food Services!

 4. What do I do if I not want my child to have chocolate milk?
 You can contact the Food Service office at anytime to OPT OUT of chocolate milk for your child and their account will be noted

 5. What if my child is allergic to soy, wheat, etc.?
-Again, if your child has any food allergies you will must submit a signed doctors note to the Food Service office.
+Again, if your child has any food allergies you need to submit a signed doctors note to the Food Service office.
 We do not share medical information with the school nurses and therefore a separate note MUST be submitted to the Food Service office so that your child's account can be noted with specific allergies.

 Notice: The California Revenue and Taxation Code (RTC) Section 19853(b) requires local educational agencies (LEA) that operate the National School Lunch Program (NSLP) to annually notify households about the Earned Income Tax Credit (EITC) Information Act.